Call for Speakers

 - Review moderator and panelist roles and expectations.

-- Complete a submission form for your desired session(s); indicating your preferred role and potential presentation content.
+- Complete an application form for your desired session(s); indicating your preferred role and presentation content.
+Please note, all speakers should focus on providing content that is specific to the public sector.

 Moderator Role and Expectations